ajLapid718/YahooFantasyBasketballScript/README.md

   - With that analogy in mind, GitHub is like a public Google Docs or Google Drive
   - You can even see each save I made if you click on `Commits` in the top left of this page
 - **My Watir Version**: 6.8.4
-  - Enter the command `gem install watir` to add this gem/library to your computer
+  - Enter the command `gem install watir` to add the latest version of this gem/library to your computer
   - Certain operations are deprecated (no longer supported) from version to version, so this is important
+  - Side note: to install a particular version of this gem, the command would be `gem install watir -v 6.8.4` or `gem install watir -v '~> 6.8.4'`
 - **My Watir-Webdriver Version**: 0.9.9
   - This is the engine which makes direct calls to the browser; this gets things going!
 - **My Terminal**: Git Shell/Windows Power Shell